amen-hussain/HHA504_assignment_storage/README.md

 ### 3. Explore Storage Features
 - **Azure:**
   - Explore and document the options for managing and securing data in Azure Blob Storage (e.g., access policies, tiers).

 - **GCP:**
   - Explore and document the options for managing and securing data in GCP Cloud Storage (e.g., IAM permissions, lifecycle rules).

-### 4. Submit Your Work
-- Create a Markdown document that includes:
-  - Screenshots of the file upload process in both Azure Blob Storage and GCP Cloud Storage using the GUI.
-  - The Python code used to upload files to both Azure and GCP.
-  - Documentation of the storage management and security features you explored.